It happens to everyone.

 Nothing damages skin more than UV rays.
-They destroy elastin fibers and decrease the production of collagen, both of which are essential to keep your skin young and elastic.
+They destroy elastin and decrease the production of collagen, two essential proteins to keep your skin young and elastic.

 Wear sunscreen EVERY single day, come rain or come shine.
 Those sneaky UV rays can penetrate through clouds and windows, and even get reflected on snow.
 Don’t think you’re safe just because you can’t see the sun!

-- Drunk Elephant Umbra Tinte Physical Daily Defense Broad Spectrum Sunscreen SPF 30 ($36.00): available at Sephora.
+- Drunk Elephant Umbra Tinte Physical Daily Defense Broad Spectrum Sunscreen SPF 30 ($36.00): available at Cult Beauty, Sephora, and SpaceNK

 - EltaMD UV Pure Broad-Spectrum SPF47 ($25.00): available at Dermstore and Walmart